daggerhart/random-local-avatars/README.md

 WordPress plugin that acts as a local replacement for Gravatars.

-## How To Install
+## How To Use

-At the moment, this plugin requires you to run `composer install` before use.

 1. Download the plugin
 1. Unzip it to your WordPress plugins folder
-1. Visit the plugin's folder in a terminal window
-1. Run `composer install`

-## How To Use

-* Enable this plugin
+1. Enable this plugin
-* Visit Dashboard > Settings > Discussion
+1. Visit Dashboard > Settings > Discussion
-* Select desired avatar style
+1. Select desired avatar style

 ## Avatar Styles